Archita-1510/Fraud-Detection-on-Bank-Payment/README.md

 5. When should the bank reach out to the customer to see the transaction was done by them or was it a fraud?

 Further, using all the information that we have been provided with, we would like to predict whether a transaction can be flagged fraud or not

+to get a statistical answer as to which variables matter in the prediction of fraud, we use simple correlation coefficient and chi square test of independence

+after working throught the eda, modelling came under question in this case, our first step was to use logistic regression, even though there is a high imbalance in the data set, that can be manipulated using different cut off points for logistic regression (which is 0.5 by default) after that we try balancing the data set by using under sampling, over sampling and smote and then using different models to judge which works the best further we use precision, recall, accuracy to judge which model is best suited for the purpose